junxit/us-congress-bills-116/bill.md

 - **(1)** minting and issuing coins under this Act will not result in any net cost to the United States Government; and
 - **(2)** no funds, including applicable surcharges, are disbursed to any recipient designated in section 7 until the total cost of designing and issuing all of the coins authorized by this Act (including labor, materials, dies, use of machinery, overhead expenses, marketing, and shipping) is recovered by the United States Treasury, consistent with sections 5112(m) and 5134(f) of title 31, United States Code.

+## § 9.
+Marketing and educational campaign

+The Secretary shall develop and execute a marketing, advertising, promotional, and educational program to promote the collecting of the coins authorized under this subsection.